Choice Transfer Request

 A parent or guardian may apply for admission on behalf of his or her child by completing the Choice Transfer Request Form online HERE.
 This form is also available at the Kalama School District office, located at 548 China Garden Road, Kalama, WA 98625.

-Non-resident boundary requests are valid for one school year only; therefore, and admission form must be submitted for consideration each year.
+Non-resident boundary requests are valid for one school year only; therefore, a Choice Transfer Request Form must be submitted for consideration each school year.

 Frequently Asked Questions (FAQ)